The election takes place on 19 August 2021....

 Local through and through

-As a Yarnbrook resident, I know the area very well, having lived here for over fifty years.
+Living in Yarnbrook I know this area very well, having lived here for over fifty years.
 I first joined your local council in 1996 and have represented the area at parish, district, town and unitary council level since then.

-I was a teacher for 43 years and began at Trowbridge College, where I lectured in Engineering.
+I was a teacher for 43 years and began at Trowbridge College, where I initially lectured in Engineering.
 The work was challenging but gave me a good insight into the problems of others and especially young people.
-One of the most rewarding things about teaching in the same area for so long is that I still see students I taught forty years ago and their children.
-In one case, even their grandchildren!
+One of the most rewarding things about teaching in the same area for so long is that I still see students I taught forty or more years ago and their children.
+In some cases, even their grandchildren!

 Finding local solutions to local issues

-This service was withdrawn in February 2014 but thanks to Wiltshire Council a new service by Frome Minibuses began immediately the following day.
-This is a good service but only connects Southwick and North Bradley with Trowbridge town centre.
-After 2 years of negotiations with First Group, the service restarted in April and now offers hourly connections to Bath, Warminster and Salisbury.
-With the number 67 service, this gives a far more frequent connection for shoppers with Trowbridge and much farther afield.
+The local First Group bus services were withdrawn in 2014 but thanks to Wiltshire Council a new service by Frome Minibuses began immediately the following day.
+The 67 is a good service but only connects Southwick and North Bradley with Trowbridge town centre.
+After 2 years of negotiations with First Group, the service was restarted as the D1 and now offers hourly connections to Bath, Warminster and Salisbury.
+Indeed, the service has now been extended to provide a more direct connection, the D1X with half hourly connections Trowbridge – Bath.
+With the number 67 service, this gives a far more frequent connection for shoppers with Trowbridge.
+Further afield, the number 87 connects Trowbidge to Devizes via Westbury giving a direct link to the east of the county.
+Again, after pressure and financial support from the council, a direct link, number 49 service runs directly to Swindon via Avebury whilst the Faresaver X34 connects Chippenham with Frome.

 Trowbridge Area Board

-As your member, and Vice Chair of the Area Board, I have successfully applied for grants for all the villages I represent.
-Two good examples would be for refurbishing the Southwick’s Busy Bees Pre-school group’s new premises and for the modernisation and refurbishment of North Bradley’s Progressive Hall.
-These are both excellent recipients well worthy of support if these villages are to remain vibrant and attractive communities
+As your member, and Vice Chair of the Area Board, I have successfully applied for grants for all the villages represented.
+Two good examples would be for refurbishing the Southwick’s Busy Bees Pre-school group’s new premises and for the modernisation and refurbishment of North Bradley’s Progressive and Peace Memorial Halls.
+Both are excellent recipients, well worthy of support if these villages are to remain vibrant and attractive communities.
+Money from TAB has also been awarded to provide traffic calming through Woodmarsh.

 Community Governance Review